EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up monitoring and logging for post-deployment analysis.
    1. Handle bug reports, performance issues, and user feedback.
    1. Plan and execute maintenance tasks and updates.
-   1. **Real-Time Project:** Implement monitoring and maintenance processes for your deployed application.
+   1. **Applied Project:** Implement monitoring and maintenance processes for your deployed application.
 1. **Best Practices:** Use monitoring tools, address issues promptly, and perform regular maintenance and updates.
 1. **Practice Exercises:** Set up monitoring and handle maintenance tasks for your project.
 1. **LeetCode/HackerRank:** Post-deployment monitoring challenges.